Avradip24/Code_Wizards/source/MySEProject/README.md

 produce similar SDRs, a key characteristic that enables effective learning and pattern recognition in HTM systems.
-By preprocessing images into this sparse binary format, the ImageEncoder bridges the gap between raw image data and the HTM's Spatial Pooler, making it a foundational component for image-based experiments, such as learning spatial patterns or regenerating inputs from SDRs.
+By preprocessing images into this sparse binary format, the ImageEncoder bridges the gap between raw image data and the HTM's Spatial Pooler, making it a foundational component for image-based experiments, such as learning spatial patterns or regenerating inputs from SDRs. https://www.nuget.org/packages/ImageBinarizer

 ### Encoding Process:
 - **Image Binarization** : Input images are binarized using thresholds for RGB channels and resized.
 Binarized images are saved for further processing.
 - **Binary Conversion** : Binarized images are converted into a binary array (inputVector) for processing with the NeoCortex framework.
 - **Spatial Pooling** : The binary input vector is processed using the Spatial Pooler to generate Sparse Distributed Representations (SDRs), identifying active columns.
 - **Labeling and Storage** : SDRs are labeled with image names and stored for training and prediction in downstream tasks like classification.

-- **Visualization** : 1D heatmaps and similarity plots are generated for analysis and monitoring of the encoding process.
+- **Visualization** : Similarity plots are generated for analysis of the encoding process.

 ### Sparse Distributed Representations (SDR):